 - Sick leave

 - Annual leave

-Every worker, shall have a right to claim sick leave with full wages for 14 (fourteen) days in a calendar year.
-No such leave shall be allowed unless a registered medical practitioner examine him.
+Every worker shall have a right to claim sick leave with full wages for 14 (fourteen) days in a calendar year.
+No such leave shall be allowed unless a registered medical practitioner examines him.
 In addition, Doctor has to issue certifies thereof.
 Such leave shall not be accumulated and carried forward to the succeeding year.

 ANNUAL LEAVE WITH WAGES

 Every adult worker having after competition one year of continuous service in an establishment, shall able to claim annual leave.
 An employee during the subsequent period of twelve months can claim annual leave.
 The annual leave will be calculated at the rate of one day of leave with wages for every 18 working days.

 If a worker does not avail of the leave as mentioned above, still he can claim that in the succeeding period of twelve months.

 There are two types of holidays available for workers under the act which are:

 Every worker will get 11 (eleven) days of paid festival holiday in a calendar year.
 In case of working on any festival holiday, a worker will get two days’ additional compensatory holidays with full pay and a substitute holiday.